jonaylor89/jonaylor.com/apps/blog/docs/BLOG_USAGE.md

 date: "2024-01-20"
 excerpt: "Brief description of your post"
 tags: ["tag1", "tag2", "tag3"]
+# draft: true
 ---
 ```

 3. Write your content in Markdown below the frontmatter
 4. The file name (without extension) will become the URL slug

+> The `draft` field is optional.
+When set to `true`, the post is hidden from all listings, feeds, and generated pages.
+Set `NEXT_PUBLIC_INCLUDE_DRAFTS=true` before starting the dev server if you need to preview drafts locally.

 ## File Structure